ErikFerragut/ErikFerragut.github.io/research/index.md

 4. Active Learning.
 Carefully selecting examples for manual labeling in an attempt to achieve optimal model performance given a fixed number of labeled examples.

+5. Anomaly Detection in Graphs.
+Using statistics of subgraphs to find change-points in graph structure.

+6. Control Theory for Cyber.
+Analyzing finite energy and bounded attacks in the context of linear control systems, including the description of undetectable attacks.

+7. Divide and Conquer SVMs.
+Finding support vectors from quicker, smaller runs, and then combining them to make a final trained model.